boisgera/bitstream/README.md

 Quickstart
 --------------------------------------------------------------------------------

-Make sure that Python 2.7 or Python 3.6 are installed and that pip, NumPy and a C compiler are available, then install bitstream with
+Make sure that Python 2.7 or Python 3.6 to 3.9 are installed and that pip, NumPy and a C compiler are available, then install bitstream with